 As part of the Ring of Kerry drive, get a car ferry onto Valentia Island and drive to the top of Geokaun mountain for 360 views of The Skelligs, Dingle & Slea peninsula and Blasket Islands.

-Nestled between MacGillycuddy reeks and Purple Mountain, a picturesque narrow mountain pass with a river running through it.
+Nestled between MacGillycuddy Reeks and Purple Mountain, the Gap of Dunloe is a picturesque narrow mountain pass with a river running through it.

-- Visit Ireland’s most northerly point – Malin.
+10. Visit Ireland’s most Northerly Point – Malin

 While in Donegal, go to Malin Head where you find yourself at Ireland’s most northerly point.
 Enjoy the beautiful views looking out the Malin sea.

 11. See the Northern Lights